kitesurfer1404/esp32morse/README.md

 Step 2: Wire everything.
 **NOTE: The pins are labeled on the underside of the ESP32 board.**

-* TRRS breakout: orange wire from sleeve to pin 20 of the ESP32 board.
+* TRRS breakout: orange wire from sleeve to pin 21 of the ESP32 board.
-* TRRS breakout: purple wire from tip to pin 21 of the ESP32 board.
+* TRRS breakout: purple wire from tip to pin 20 of the ESP32 board.
 * LCD: black wire from GND to GND of the ESP32 board.
 * LCD: red wire from VCC to 5V of the ESP32 board.
+* LCD: yellow wire from SCL to pin 9 of the ESP32 board.
 * LCD: green wire from SDA to pin 8 of the ESP32 board.
-* LCD: white wire from SCL to pin 9 of the ESP32 board.
 * Speaker: blue wire from + to pin 6 of the ESP32 board.
 * Speaker: gray wire from - to pin 5 of the ESP32 board.